RiddhiKapoor5501/phythonlearn/README.md

 # phythonlearn
-Learned python uing the above
+Learned python using the above notebook